JonahJackson1/my-game/README.md

 # my-game

-you can move with the arrow keys and green things run at you, then dies, then a new one spawns.
+you can move with the arrow keys and green things run at you, then die, then another spawns.